gndrmnn/nodepool/doc/source/configuration.rst

 The 'pool' key is optional.
 This can be used to specify a floating ip pool in cases where the 'public' pool is unavailable or undesirable.

+The ``image-type`` is used when consuming a diskimage-builder built image and you need to upload a non default image format to your cloud provider.
+The default value is
+``qcow2``.

 .. _images:

 images